School Aims & Values

 Custom class: landing-image

-- To develop a moral and spiritual awareness in pupils and to lead them to value themselves and others.
+- To develop a moral and spiritual awareness in pupils which leads them to value themselves and others as individuals.

 'The St Hugh's pupils we met were a bright, cheery bunch...Children excel in these calm surroundings...